AckerlyXu/heima/articles/cloud-services/automation-manage-cloud-services.md

-<properties
+---
-	pageTitle="Manage Azure Cloud Services using Azure Automation | Azure" description="Learn about how the Azure Automation service can be used to manage Azure cloud services at scale." services="cloud-services, automation"
+title: Manage Azure Cloud Services using Azure Automation | Azure
+description: Learn about how the Azure Automation service can be used to manage Azure cloud services at scale.
-	documentationCenter=""
-	authors="jodoglevy"
-	manager="timlt"
-	editor=""/>

-<tags
-	ms.service="cloud-services"
-	ms.date="06/20/2016"
-	wacn.date="04/20/2016"/>
+services: cloud-services, automation
+documentationCenter: ''
+authors: jodoglevy
+manager: timlt
+editor: ''

+ms.service: cloud-services
+ms.date: 06/20/2016
+wacn.date: 04/20/2016
+---

 #Managing Azure Cloud Services using Azure Automation